Retiring in Virginia: pros, cons, and best places to retire

 Retirement savings: Regardless of retirement age, it is important for individuals to start saving for retirement as early as possible.
 Many financial experts recommend saving at least 15% of your income for retirement.
 You could check out the average retirement savings in the US.

 Virginia offers a range of retirement options, from coastal cities to mountain towns.
-Retirees can enjoy a rich cultural scene but are faced with a higher cost of living.
+Retirees can enjoy a rich cultural scene but face a higher cost of living.

 It's important to seek expert financial advice to weigh up all of the costs associated with retiring in Virginia, including property taxes, insurance, and living expenses, in order to make an informed decision about whether the state is the right choice for your retirement.